Call Back

 All data is hosted and processed in an encrypted environment at all times.

-Data can only be accessed by two employees in the company using an encrypted two-tier password system alongside real time IP validation
+Data can only be accessed by two employees in the company using an encrypted two-tier password system alongside real time IP validation/SSH keys and 2FA.

 We apply best in industry data security software to protect the data from real time threats, and we have developed a policy to identify suspicious activity, where two designated employees are always on call to respond immediately to any such activity and apply the company data protection security policy to secure the data.